raspberrypilearning/recruiting-mentors/en/step_2.md

 <span style="color: #0faeb0">The **benefits of volunteering** include learning new skills (communication, teamwork, group management), the opportunity to share your knowledge and experience, making new friends, and feeling empowered by helping young people develop skills for the future.
 </p>

-Are there other benefits you and others in your Dojo have gained through the experience of volunteering?
+Are there other benefits you and others in your club have gained through the experience of volunteering?

 --- task ---

-**Write down** three benefits of volunteering with your Dojo, so you have them to mind when talking to potential volunteers.
+**Write down** three benefits of mentoring with your club, so you have them to mind when talking to potential volunteers.

 --- /task ---